Learn from experts how to manage remote teams!Book a demo

 Remote teams don’t need to be any more difficult to work with than any other type of team.
 Prepare yourself with good communication and good software, and your remote work will flow naturally like an in-person office would.
 Focus on making your work easily communicated, both to and from you.
 With effective management software, it will be easy for your team members to communicate their work with you, and likewise the management of your remote co-workers will be easier if you are all using the same software.
 Working together will be easier in the long run with everyone communicating in the same way throughout the work process.
 And don’t forget the social activities!
 Remote team management is so much easier when everyone enjoys each others’ company, so include group bonding and collaboration activities in the work schedule, and put them on days that won’t interfere with project deadlines so everyone can relax and focus on bonding with their remote co-workers instead of worrying about how their time might be better spent.

 There are many different options of software to pick from when searching for remotemanagement tools.
-Our recommendation is Nimbus Platform, which excels at knowledge management.
-When using Nimbus Platform for remote team management, here are a few useful features that you can use to benefit your entire team.
+Our recommendation is FuseBase, which excels at knowledge management.
+When using FuseBase for remote team management, here are a few useful features that you can use to benefit your entire team.

 - Intuitive Documents.
 Keep all of your colleagues’ work in one easily navigated multi-user place.
 With everyone using the same platform, it will be easier to find the work your colleagues contributed.
 You can screenshot and annotate your documents while you are presenting them too!